akahn87/alura/README.md

 ## Usage
 Make sure Node installed.
 I recommend using [NVM](https://github.com/creationix/nvm) to manage versions.

 This has been tested on Node `0.12.x` - `5.9.0`, and should work on newer versions as well.
-[File an issue](https://github.com/vigetlabs/gulp-starter/issues) if it doesn't!

 #### Install Dependencies
 ```bash